ttbilgin/nc2csv/README.md

 *   The script creates a new CSV file with the same name as the input file but with the "_modified.csv" suffix.
 You can change the output file naming convention in the script.
 *   By default, the script uses a semicolon (`;`) as the separator in the output CSV file.
 You can modify the `sep` parameter in the script if you prefer a different separator.
-*   If you encounter any issues or need additional information, please refer to the [ttbilgin](mailto:turgay.bilgin@btu.edu.tr) for support.
+*   If you encounter any issues or need additional information, please refer to the turgay.bilgin(at)btu.edu.tr for support.

 Requirements
 ------------